ElpinaFang/tennis-pendulum-predictor/README.md

 - data/: Contains sample historical and test-day Excel files for training and validation.

 ## 🔍 Goal
 To identify and model hidden patterns in astrological symbols and intensity signals that correlate with match results.
-The tool aims to forecast when these symbols shift behavior—much like predicting tides in a pendulum swing.
+The tool aims to forecast when these symbols shift behavior much like predicting tides in a pendulum swing.